kmhuff/crypto-hack/crypto-hack.md

 ## Combat

-Combat is played in a series of rounds, each of which lasts 1 Immediate Turn.
-At the start of combat, one PC may make an Agility task against the most agile opponent.
+Combat is played in a series of rounds, each of which lasts 1 immediate turn.
+At the start of combat, one PC may make an agility task against the most agile opponent.
 If the PC succeeds, the PC party goes first.
 If the PC fails, the opponents go first.
 The PCs and their opponents may decide what order to act in within their side's turn.

-Characters may draw weapons for free at the start of combat, but afterwards must take an Interact action to change weapons.
+Characters may draw weapons for free at the start of combat, but afterwards must take an interact action to change weapons.

 On a creature's turn, the creature can move an Immediate distance and take one action.
 While the action can be anything that it would take roughly 6 seconds to do, the most common options are outlined below.